 The problem was how can I create a product that can be automated that will require little work for me in the long run?

 In a very short time frame, I created and started offering this product.
-While the product itself is only $10, it started bringing in new daily income that I hadn't planned on!
+While the product itself is under $25, it started bringing in new daily income that I hadn’t planned on!

 I just think it’s amazing I took my idea about wanting to start a blog and turned it into a full time career with no experience needed.
 Whenever I receive emails from readers wanting to start a blog, I get so excited because I want everyone to go for it!
 If I can do it, anyone can!